-We created a large LED and projection based installation called the ‘Central Processing Unit’ which was aimed to create the experience of dancing inside a computer.
-The LED part was controlled though Madmappers Madlight, a program that sends DMX signals to, in our case, 12 x 27ch RGB DMX decoders, controlling over 50m of RGB LED strip with full colour control from any video signal!
+We created a large LED and projection-based installation called the ‘Central Processing Unit’ which was aimed to create the experience of dancing inside a computer.
+The LED part was controlled through Madmappers Madlight, a program that sends DMX signals to, in our case, 12 x 27ch RGB DMX decoders, controlling over 50m of RGB LED strip with full-colour control from any video signal!
 The projection part was based around 3 projectors running a super wide image, to create an immersive effect.
 This was controlled by Modul8 which enabled us to mix and control the video signals shown.

 The CPU was unaffected by the electrical storm that lead to the temporary closure of the main stages on the Friday evening but we were not unaffected by the subsequent mud.
 If you’ve ever experienced the mud at Glastonbury, you will know it is unlike any other!
 The queue to enter the CPU lasted until the early hours of Sunday morning and lead to a strange wall of mud, about a foot high that built up against the door of the venue.
 It was so solid it took six of us in steel boots to disperse it!

 Hopefully, they’ll be more Radials and less mud at next year’s festival.